Trade show marketing

-You will improve your chances of success by doing some research before committing to exhibit at a specific trade show.
-For example, make sure enough people from your target audience are expected to attend.
-Don't hesitate to ask the trade show's organizers to give you detailed statistics on the profile of the people that have attended past shows.
+You can improve your chances of success by doing some research before committing to exhibit at a specific trade show.
+For example, make sure that a significant number of people from your target audience are expected to attend.
+Don't hesitate to ask the trade show's organizers for detailed statistics on the demographics of attendees at previous shows.

 This doesn't mean that you have to stick with industry-specific shows.
-Some trade shows may offer you the opportunity to profile your goods or services along with complementary goods and services, instead of being located directly next to your competitors.
-Can you imagine the potential in being the only ceramics vendor at a high-end flooring show?
+Some trade shows may offer you the opportunity to profile your goods or services alongside complementary offerings, instead of being located directly beside your competitors.

 Set your goals